feima09/GMTalker/README.md

 ```

-<a name="features"></a>
-## 🧱 Features

-- Supports voice input, understands what you say, and quickly converts it into text.
-- Allows interruption if you say something wrong, making conversations feel more natural, like chatting with a real person.
-- Converts text into natural speech with realistic tones and intonations.
-- Answers various questions using AI and remembers the context for ongoing conversations.
-- Connects to local knowledge bases, enabling answers to professional or domain-specific questions.
-- Synchronizes lip movements with speech, driven by voice input.
-- Generates facial expressions to match emotions, making interactions less rigid.
-- Supports UE5 rendering, delivering ultra-realistic visuals, like watching an animated film.

 ## 📊 Comparison with Other Open-Source Solutions

 | Project Name     | 3D Avatar | UE5 Rendering | Voice Input | Voice Interruption | Lip Sync | Body Movements | Local Deployment (Win) | Star ⭐ |